buk7456/FreeTX/doc/custom_curves.md

 # Custom curves
 These can be used in the mixer and the outputs screen.
 They basically define a relation between an input (along the x) and output (along the y).
 Any point/node on the curve can be freely moved around to get the desired shape of curve.
+Up to 10 points/nodes can be defined.
-<br>The curve can also be optionally smoothed, although this feature should be used sparingly as it is relatively cpu intensive.
+The curve can also be optionally smoothed, although this feature should be used sparingly as it is relatively cpu intensive.

 <p align="left">
 <img src="images/img17.png"/>